-Welcome to the Tshimologong Precinct.
-Setswana for “new beginnings”, Tshimologong is one of Johannesburg’s newest high-tech addresses in the vibrant inner-city district of Braamfontein, where the incubation of Digital entrepreneurs, commercialization of research and the development of high-level digital skills for students, working professionals and unemployed youth takes place.
+Welcome to Wits University’s Tshimologong Precinct.
+Setswana for “new beginnings”, Tshimologong is one of Johannesburg’s newest high-tech addresses in the vibrant inner-city district of Braamfontein.
+Owned by the University of The Witwatersrand, Tshimologong is where the incubation of Digital entrepreneurs, commercialization of research and the development of high-level digital skills for students, working professionals and unemployed youth takes place.

 We exist to fulfil our “Africa Rising” destiny by producing world class developers, entrepreneurs and innovators of digital technology.
 The Tshimologong Precinct is a digital innovation ecosystem in Braamfontein that propels entrepreneurship and grows the skills pipeline for the digital economy through collaboration with academia, corporates, government and entrepreneurs.
 Tshimologong provides an exemplar for similar University-based incubators across Africa.

 “The DMI will provide a dedicated platform for developing innovative solutions to some of our Mining Industry’s greatest challenges including health and safety, environmental protection and improved productivity.

 “Companies and corporates have to spend their enterprise development funding but they genuinely do not know what the intersection of software, hardware or content look like.
 At Tshimologong we have realised that too many incubators are trying to be too many things to too many people,” says Shaun David Randles, Enterprise Development Manager, Wits Tshimologong Precinct.

 Authentic8 delivered a Single Sign On (SSO) solution, built on the OKTA collaborative development platform.
 The team received R150 000 and immediately enters a seven-month incubation period at the Tshimologong Precinct to continue developing its solution.